Akkatecture/Documentation/content/docs/walkthrough/your_first_specifications.md

 }
 ```

-> We have a command that actually produced two events as the outcome.
-This is quite normal and a will happen from time to time.
-One command does not necessarily mean one event.
+> We have a command that actually produced two events as the outcome of its sucessful execution.
+This is quite normal and can happen from time to time.
+One successful command does not necessarily mean one event being emitted.
 Transfering money reduces the account balance and charges a fee.
 For auditing purposes this is a good thing to have.

 And finally we need to handle the receiving of money from `ReceiveMoneyCommand`.